 Provide general sales support.

 In many businesses, SDRs have their eyes on promotions within their sales departments.
 So some businesses decide to slowly give them more responsibilities and tasks, in order to ensure they’re properly trained and prepared for anything that comes their way.
+Other businesses assign an account executive to each user.

 Which Important Skills Do Your Sales Development Representatives Need?